wurminator/x402-wallet-v2/README.md

 **IMPORTANT:** AI agents **cannot use the encrypted keystore** because they cannot enter passwords interactively.
 Always use the `.env` method for agent workflows.

-Setup for agents:

-    # 1. Initialize with .env (not --keystore)
-    ./target/release/x402-wallet wallet-init

-    # 2. Export the key
-    export $(cat .env | xargs)

-    # 3. Now agents can use all commands
-    ./target/release/x402-wallet create-payment ...

 See `wallet.md` for detailed agent instructions.

 **Example workflow:**